 We train our students on how to pass the written exam with the State Court Interpreter Written Exam Preparation.
 This course is offered as an on-demand course, i.e., it is available at any time as an online pre-recorded class.

 Once ready, the way you schedule the written exam is by creating a user account in prometric.com and calling 1-866-241-3118.
 Participants can schedule this exam at any time during the year.

-The following information may have changed since February 25th of 2019, but It still provides an important general overview of the US national medical & healthcare interpreter examinations; refer to the national interpreter certification programs’ websites (NBCMI & CCHI), the primary sources, for the most up to date information.
+The following information may have changed since September 10, 2020, but It still provides an important general overview of the US national medical & healthcare interpreter examinations; refer to the official websites of the national interpreter certification bodies, the primary sources, for the most up to date information: NBCMI and CCHI.